Sometimes you might find that you’ve set up a Shipping Rate correctly in Parcelify but it’s still not working properly in the Shopify Checkout.

 When Shipping Profiles are enabled, Shopify will request shipping rates from Parcelify as if they are separate packages for a single order.
-Because Shopify assumes two separate packages are being shipped (one from each Shipping Location), your Shipping Rate is automatically doubled to account for this.
+Because Shopify assumes two separate packages are being shipped (one from each unique profile), your Shipping Rate is automatically doubled to account for this.

-This behaviour is not ideal for many shops, and cannot be solved by Parcelify alone.
+This assumption by Shopify is not ideal for many shops, and cannot be solved by Parcelify alone.